 Want to offer live chat to visitors on your WordPress site?
 If so, what better service to use than a company that is literally named LiveChat?
 In this Livechat review, we’ll be taking a look at LiveChat from the perspective of a WordPress site owner.
 While LiveChat is technically a standalone SaaS, they have their own WordPress plugin that makes it super simple to set your WordPress site up with LiveChat.

 To that end, we’ll be going over two things:

 - The actual LiveChat service

 - How easy it is to get LiveChat up and running on WordPress

-Because LiveChat is a standalone SaaS rather than a WordPress plugin, it boasts an impressive feature list.
-I won’t list every single thing, but here are the highlights:
+As LiveChat is a standalone SaaS rather than a WordPress plugin, it boasts an impressive feature list.
+Here are the highlights:

 - Custom chat window designs

 - Automatic personalized greetings